Spriteware/neural-network/README.md

 ## 1 • Introduction

-The main idea was to do something that can **help to visualize the network and its evolutuion** through backpropagation.
+The main idea was to do something that can **help to visualize the network and its evolution** through backpropagation.
 Here's an example:

 ![Visualization example](https://franpapers.com/wp-content/uploads/2017/10/Capture.png)